by Raneen El-Barbarawi / Staff Reporter

 Since 1945, Roosevelt University has recognized and allowed minorities and other marginalized groups to shine beyond the adversity they have faced in their lifetime.
 Roosevelt continuously emphasizes the importance of social justice and allows students to have a chance even when they are overlooked by others.
 Troy Gaston, 37, describes himself as one of those students able to blossom because of the second chance that he was given by the university.

-When he was six years old, Gaston would take the train with his younger siblings to ride past Roosevelt and admire the African American students attending the university in the late 80’s.
+When he was 6-years-old, Gaston would take the train with his younger siblings to ride past Roosevelt and admire the African American students attending the university in the late ’80s.

 “It almost seemed surreal to see that,” said Gaston.
 “This gave me a sense of determination to want to become one of those African American students attending Roosevelt too.”

-He was later accepted to Roosevelt in 2018 to study political science as a senior.
-He said that his interest in political science arose because of his love for hip hop.
+He was accepted to Roosevelt in 2018 to study political science as a senior.
+He said that his interest in political science arose because of his love for hip-hop.

-“I think it is important for professors to know what students are struggling with because that sometimes affects how they perform in class and that extra assistance can mean a great deal to a student,” said Margaret Rung, director of Roosevelt’s history department.
+“I think it is important for professors to know what students are struggling with because that sometimes affects how they perform in class and that extra assistance can mean a great deal to a student,” said Margaret Rung, director of Roosevelt’s history department and a former professor of Gaston’s.

 Gaston said that he was wrongfully convicted of a crime and sentenced to prison for 10 years, serving from 2007 to 2017 and spending three of those years in solitary confinement at Stateville and Pinckneyville prison.
-He stated that officers stopped him from making phone calls and interacting with other inmates.
+While there, officers stopped him from making phone calls and interacting with other inmates.

-“Solitary confinement is all about how you make it though,” he said.
+“Solitary confinement is all about how you make it through,” he said.

 Gaston stated that he was arrested because he was “caught up” with two friends.
 He then further stated that one of his friends fought and stole someone’s credit card and since he was at the scene, he received consequences as well.